Silviculturalist/Eriksson1976/README.md

 * ThinningManager.h holds management rules and checks for a StandObject.

 * StandManager.h oversees interaction between StandObjects and their ThinningManager.
 Implements the incremental process (thin and then increment..)

+## TODO:
+* Implement StandObject::cut() - to conduct a thinning and update vals.
+* Implement StandObject::result() - to print results.
+* Implement ThinningManager. - Currently no effect.
+Based on variables and objects from earlier practice runs.
+* Implement StandManager.
+Currently no effect. as ThinningManager.